finalitylabs/finality-labs-site/README.md

 ## Description

-This site was bootstrapped with create-react-app and
+This site was bootstrapped with create-react-app.

 ## Getting Started